 - You may wish to arrange for some help with cleaning, laundry and meals in the first few weeks after arriving home from hospital.
-Freezing premade meals and stocking up on non-perishable items will be useful. - You may require assistance initially with supermarket shopping.
+Freezing premade meals and stocking up on non-perishable items will be useful.
+If possible before surgery, prepare some simple meals to keep in the freezer to use when you are first discharged home. - You may require assistance initially with supermarket shopping.
 Try to arrange a delivery of shopping or if gathering a small amount of items, it is a good idea to bring a backpack rather than carrying shopping bags. - At home, place the most frequently used items within safe reach.
 A safe height is between your shoulder and waist height.
 Low shelves and drawers such as those found in the refrigerator/ shelves/washing machines should be avoided. - It is recommended you avoid household cleaning for the first 6 weeks; this includes laundry, bedmaking, vacuuming, mopping and sweeping.